 When a user issues a request, the request is directed to the CMAS that manages the target CICS system or systems.
-Figure 40 on page 373 and Figure 41 on page 374 are flowcharts showing the procedure followed by CICSPlex SM to evaluate the security requirements of a request from a user.
+Figure 37 on page 364 and Figure 38 on page 365 are flowcharts showing the procedure followed by CICSPlex SM to evaluate the security requirements of a request from a user.
 Here is a description of that procedure:

 - 1. CICSPlex SM determines whether CICSPlex SM rules allow the request to be processed. - If not, CICSPlex SM terminates the request and issues an error message. - 2.
-CICSPlex SM determines whether simulated CICS security checking is to be performed. - If not, processing continues at 9. - 3.
-CICSPlex SM determines whether the user is exempt from simulated CICS security checking. - If so, processing continues at 9. - 4.
+CICSPlex SM determines whether simulated CICS security checking is to be performed. - If not, processing continues at 9 on page 363. - 3.
+CICSPlex SM determines whether the user is exempt from simulated CICS security checking. - If so, processing continues at 9 on page 363. - 4.
 CICSPlex SM determines whether simulated CICS command checking is to be performed. - If not, processing continues at 6. - 5.
 CICSPlex SM determines whether the user is allowed to process the command. - If not, CICSPlex SM terminates the request and issues an error message. - 6.
-CICSPlex SM determines whether the request is an action (not a request for information). - If not, processing continues at 9. - 7.
-CICSPlex SM determines whether simulated CICS resource checking is to be performed. - If not, processing continues at 9. - 8.
-CICSPlex SM determines whether the user is allowed access to information about the resource. - If not, CICSPlex SM terminates the request and issues an error message. - 9.
+CICSPlex SM determines whether the request is an action (not a request for information). - If not, processing continues at 9 on page 363. - 7.
+CICSPlex SM determines whether simulated CICS resource checking is to be performed. - If not, processing continues at 9 on page 363. - 8.
+CICSPlex SM determines whether the user is allowed access to information about the resource.

+- If not, CICSPlex SM terminates the request and issues an error message. - 9.
 CICSPlex SM performs the action or gets the information. - 10.
 CICSPlex SM determines whether the request is an action (not a request for information). - If so, CICSPlex SM returns the results of the action. - 11.
-CICSPlex SM determines whether simulated CICS security checking is to be performed.

-- If not, CICSPlex SM returns the requested information in the appropriate view. - 12.
+CICSPlex SM determines whether simulated CICS security checking is to be performed. - If not, CICSPlex SM returns the requested information in the appropriate view. - 12.
 CICSPlex SM determines whether the user is exempt from simulated CICS security checking. - If so, CICSPlex SM returns the requested information in the appropriate view. - 13.
 CICSPlex SM determines whether simulated CICS resource checking is to be performed. - If not, CICSPlex SM returns the requested information in the appropriate view. - 14.
 CICSPlex SM determines whether the user is allowed access to information about the resource. - If not, CICSPlex SM excludes the requested information from the appropriate view. - 15.
 CICSPlex SM determines whether information for another resource is requested. - If so, processing continues at 14. - Otherwise, CICSPlex SM returns the requested information in the appropriate view.